Alisha Chinai

 Alisha Chinai (born 18 March 1965) is an Indian pop singer known for her Indi-pop albums as well as playback singing in Hindi cinema.
 She began her singing career with the album Jadoo in 1985, and by the 1990s she had become known as the 'Queen of Indipop'.
-Her best known songs were with producers Anu Malik and Biddu during the 1990s.
-Her best known song is Made in India.
+Her best known songs were collaborations with producers Anu Malik and Biddu during the 1990s.
+She is best known as a solo artist for her song "Made in India", from her 1995 eponymous studio album.